-Bradley W. Hart is a World War II Military Historian at the Jenny Craig Institute for the Study of War and Democracy.
-Hart received his PhD in History at Churchill College, University of Cambridge and is the author of two books including Hitler’s American Friends: The Third Reich’s Supporters in the United States (2018), recipient of the 2019 German Studies Association Sybil Halpern Milton Memorial Book Prize.
-Hart has also published numerous articles on interwar politics, diplomacy, and intelligence history.
-His current research focuses on information warfare in World War II.
-Before joining the Institute, Hart taught at California State University, Fresno and worked as an international affairs fellow on Capitol Hill.
+Bradley W. Hart is the Senior Historian at the Jenny Craig Institute for the Study of War and Democracy.
+Hart received his PhD in history from Churchill College, Cambridge, and is the author of two books, including Hitler’s American Friends: The Third Reich’s Supporters in the United States (2018), and more than 20 academic articles and book chapters.
+Before joining the Institute, Hart taught at California State University, Fresno, and worked as an international affairs fellow in Washington DC.
+He has made numerous television, radio, podcast, and documentary appearances.
+He is the host of the Museum’s podcast series Secret WWII: Spies & Special Ops and his current research focuses on intelligence, espionage, and information warfare in World War II.

 Bradley W. Hart, PhD